 Half a dozen motorcyclists died on Bay of Plenty roads last year, making it one of the region's deadliest in the past decade.

-The six deaths were all riders and none were passengers.
+The six deaths were all riders; none was a passenger.
 Six riders also died in 2014, and five riders and one passenger died in 2018.

 It coincides with New Zealand's deadliest year for motorcyclists in 25 years, with 57 people killed throughout the nation.
 There were 78 deaths in 1995.

-A resurgence in riding after the Covid-19 lockdown and months of little motorcycle use contributed to the deaths, a motorcycle retailer said.
+A resurgence in riding after the Covid-19 lockdown and months of little motorcycle use contributed to the deaths, a Tauranga retailer said.

-The Shiny Side Up Talk series will be staged at Te Puia on Hemo Rd, Tihiotonga, tomorrow from 6pm onwards.
+The Shiny Side Up Talk series will be staged at the Classic Flyers Aviation Museum on Tuesday from 6pm.

-It's part of ACC's Ride Forever injury prevention programme, in partnership with the NZ Transport Agency, and features presentations of technical experts.
+It's part of ACC's Ride Forever injury prevention programme, in partnership with the NZ Transport Agency, and features presentations from technical experts.

 ACC injury prevention leader Dave Keilty said the series is focused on upskilling riders throughout New Zealand.